tynany/junos_exporter/README.md

 If allowed_targets is specified, only those targets may be collected.
 This is a form of security that stops a malicious user trying to collect details, such as the username and password, by specifying a target they control.

 ### global
-Global configuration applies to all configs, where that configuration item has not already been set.
+Global applies to all configs, where that configuration item has not already been set under a specific config.

 ## Metrics
 The below metrics are currently implemented.
-- Interface Statistics
+- Interface Statistics, from `show interface extensive`.
-- BGP
+- BGP, from `show bgp summary`.

 ## Development
 ### Building